-As with gifts of long-term capital-gain securities or real estate, you are entitled to a charitable deduction for a gift of long-term capital-gain tangible personal property such as works of art, rare books, and stamp or coin collections, etc. (Note: The capital-gain tax rate on such assets is 28 percent.)
-How much you can deduct depends on the so-called standard of “related use.”
+As with gifts of long-term capital-gain securities or real estate, you are entitled to a charitable deduction for a gift of long-term capital-gain tangible personal property such as works of art, rare books, and stamp or coin collections, (The capital-gain tax rate on such assets is 28 percent.)
+How much you can deduct depends on the standard of related use.

 How the Standard is Applied

 If the use of the contributed property is related to the exempt purposes of a charity (e.g., a painting donated to a museum or rare books to a library), you are entitled to a charitable income-tax deduction for the full-market value of the property.

 If the use of the contributed property is unrelated to the exempt purposes of the charity (e.g., a stamp collection given to the UW Foundation to sell and use the proceeds), you are entitled to a charitable deduction for your basis in the property.